juliogomez/netdevops/README.md

 Let's now dig into setting up the local environment in your workstation.

 1. Clone a copy of the repository from GitLab to your local workstation.
 Use this command to ensure the demo credentials are embedded in the git configuration.
+Please note this first repo clone might take some time, so you will need to be patient.

     ```
     $ git clone http://developer:C1sco12345@10.10.20.50/developer/cicd-3tier